dotnet/csharpstandard/standard/unsafe-code.md

 ## 23.1 General

-An implementation that does not support unsafe code is required to diagnose any usage of the keyword `unsafe`.
+An implementation that does not support unsafe code is required to diagnose any usage of the syntactic rules defined in this clause.

 **The remainder of this clause, including all of its subclauses, is conditionally normative.**